multiformats/multistream-select/README.md

 Some protocols have sub-protocols or protocol-suites.
 Often, these sub protocols are optional extensions.
 Selecting which protocol to use -- or even knowing what is available to chose from -- is not simple.

-What if there was a protocol that allowed mounting or nesting other protocols, and made it easy to select which protocol to use.
-(This is sort of like ports, but managed at the protocol level -- not the OS -- and human readable).
+What if there was a protocol that allowed mounting or nesting other protocols, and made it easy to select which protocol to use?

+At the operating system level, protocol selection is usually accomplished using numbered ports, with some out-of-band agreement on the mapping of port numbers to protocols.
+For example, HTTP requests will use TCP port 80 unless otherwise specified.

+multistream-select brings this concept into the "protocol level", which gives you the flexibility to evolve a mapping of human-readable protocol names to the semantics you need, which may change over time.

+This is especially useful in environments where connections to arbitrary OS ports is difficult or impossible, for example because one or more parties is behind a NAT.
+In such cases, a single connection with a stream multiplexer will allow you to open many independent communication channels, but you'll need some mechanism for deciding what protocol to use for each channel.
+If you support multiple stream multiplexers, you can even use multistream-select to decide which one to use in the first place.

 ### Protocol